srikanthmanda/aws-cloudformation-attributes/docs/index.md

 When the logical ID of this resource is provided to the Ref intrinsic function, Ref returns the resource name\.

- For more information about using the Ref function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt

-The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
-The following are the available attributes and sample return values\.

 ####